 As an eager college student, Aundre’s photography teacher John Kaplan helped define his interest in storytelling.
 “I pitched a commercial campaign, which he told me would be hard to execute.
 I was setting myself up for failure.”
 Kaplan suggested Aundre do a project closer to home about the people he knew, which led to more personal projects that evolved into the work he does now.

 After college, Audre worked for Walker & Company, which specializes in health and beauty products for people of color.
-There he met Mari Sheibley, their then-creative director, who pushed Aundre to develop his talent and wasn’t afraid to say no to work that didn’t measure up to his potential.
+There he met Mari Sheibley, then Walker & Co’s creative director, who pushed Aundre to develop his talent and wasn’t afraid to say no to work that didn’t measure up to his potential.
 “Having that guardrail is important.
 If someone knows you enough to say no, then their yes matters even more to you,” said Aundre.

 In the spring, Aundre experienced mentorship from the other side when he taught his first Intro to Photography class as a CUNY adjunct professor at LaGuardia Community College.
 When asked what he learned, Aundre reflected, “You have to know when to listen so you can provide a moment of clarity.
 It’s about augmentation versus trying to take control.”

 You don’t need an invitation to reach out.

 Mentors are everywhere, as Pavithra noted.
 Her mentor relationship was informal and Erik echoed this approach of taking off the pressure to formalize it.
 He said it’s important to find someone “experienced in life, whether personal or professional, who is willing to be open and give advice.
 They need to care, but also challenge you.”
 Who already exists in your life who cares and might be willing to offer guidance?
 You don’t need an invitation.
 As Andre said, “if someone shares their work and it’s important to you, reach out to them.
 The internet is an exciting opportunity to meet people you can learn from.”